Asymptotic Theory for Two-Way Clustering: Setting and Main Result

-The theorem tells us that, under the aforementioned conditions, $Q_n^{-1/2} \sum_{i=1}^n \omega_i (W_i - E[W_i])$ is asymptotically standard normal and the plug-in variance estimator proposed by CGM is consistent for multi-way clustering.
-One-way clustering is a special case of this theorem when one dimension is weakly nested within the other: examples include $G=H$ so both dimensions are identical, or if we cluster by county and state (as counties are nested in states), or if everyone is in their own $H$ cluster.
-A sufficient condition for consistent variance estimation is $E[W_i] = 0$, similiar to theorem 3 of \citet{hansen2019asymptotic}.
+The theorem tells us that, under the aforementioned conditions, $Q_n^{-1/2} \sum_i (W_i - E[W_i])$ is asymptotically standard normal and the plug-in variance estimator following CGM is consistent for two-way clustering.
+One-way clustering is a special case of this theorem when one dimension is weakly nested within the other: examples include $G=H$ so both dimensions are identical, and clustering by county and state (as counties are nested in states).
+A sufficient condition for consistent variance estimation is $E[W_i] = 0$, similar to Theorem 3 of \citet{hansen2019asymptotic}.
 This assumption is sufficient in many applications: for example, linear regressions considered in Section \ref{sec:application} are identified by requiring the expectation of the residual term to be zero.
-Additionally, the condition $E[W_i] = \mu$ matches theorem 4 of \citet{hansen2019asymptotic} for consistent variance estimation.
-Theorem \ref{thm:multivariate}.2 uses a stronger form of Assumption \ref{asmp:regularity}.3 where $A_{ij} = 1$ for all $i,j \in \mathcal{N}^C_c$.